-Field Description LAN Keepalive IP address Enter the IP address of the device to ping If a device IP address is not configured, the Host Interface Watchdog is disabled.
-LAN Keepalive Interval (minutes) The interval (in minutes) at which ALEOS pings the LAN-connected device Options are: 1-1440 If this field is set to 0, the Host Interface Watchdog is disabled. (default) To prevent the router from rebooting frequently when a connection is not available, if the router reboots as a result of a failed keepalive ping, it waits 60 minutes before sending another keepalive ping.
+Field Description Ping Test Interval (seconds) Enter the idle period (in seconds) between connectivity tests.
+If this field is set to 0, the Host Interface Watchdog is disabled.
+To prevent the router from rebooting frequently when a connection is not available, if the router reboots as a result of a failed keepalive ping, it waits 60 minutes before sending another keepalive ping.
 Once the ping is successful, the router returns to the interval configured in this field.
-Force LAN Keepalive Enabled (default) -The network interface statistics are not monitored and a ping is always sent at the interval configured in the Keepalive Interval field.
-Disabled -The network interface statistics are monitored and connectivity is assumed when there is traffic received.
-A ping is only sent when there is no traffic for a period greater than the interval set in the Keepalive Interval field.
+Options are: 1 - 15300 (default is 1) LAN Ping Monitor Enabled (default) - The network interface statistics are not monitored and a ping is always sent at the interval configured in the Ping Test Interval field.
+Disabled - The network interface statistics are monitored and connectivity is assumed when there is traffic received.
+Ping Test IP Address Enter the IP address of the device to ping.
+If a device IP address is not configured, the Host Interface Watchdog is disabled.
+Number of Pings Enter the number of consecutive missed pings before a test is considered to have failed.
+Options are: 1 - 12 (default is 5) Time between pings (seconds) Enter the idle period (in seconds) between pings.
+Consecutive missed pings (as entered for Number of Pings above) will cause a ping test to fail.
+Options are: 1 - 20 (default is 20)